nklayman/vue-cli-plugin-electron-builder/docs/guide/configuration.md

 Your regular config is extended and used for bundling the renderer process (your app).
 To modify your webpack config for Electron builds only, use the `chainWebpackRendererProcess` function.
 To modify the webpack config for the [Electron main process](https://electronjs.org/docs/tutorial/application-architecture#main-and-renderer-processes) only, use the `chainWebpackMainProcess` function under VCP Electron Builder's plugin options in `vue.config.js`.
 To learn more about webpack chaining, see [webpack-chain](https://github.com/mozilla-neutrino/webpack-chain).
 These functions work similarly to the [`chainWebpack`](https://cli.vuejs.org/config/#chainwebpack) option provided by Vue CLI.

 **Note: Do NOT change the webpack output directory for the main process!
 See changing output directory below for more info.
-To change the entry point for the main process, use the `mainProcessFile` key, DO NOT modify it in through chaining.**
+To change the entry point for the main process, use the `mainProcessFile` key, DO NOT modify it through chaining.**

 ```javascript
 // vue.config.js